Battle of Tulagi and Gavutu–Tanambogo: Gavutu–Tanambogo

 The nearby islets of Gavutu and Tanambogo housed the Japanese seaplane base as well as 536 Japanese naval personnel from the Yokohama Air Group and 3rd Kure Special Naval Landing Force, as well as Korean and Japanese civilian technicians and laborers from the 14th Construction Unit.
-The two islets were basically mounds of coral—both about 42 m high—and connected to each other by a 500 m-long causeway.
+The two islets were basically mounds of coral—both about 42 m high—linked by a 500 m-long causeway.
 The hills on Gavutu and Tanambogo were called Hills 148 and 121 respectively by the Americans because of their height in feet.
 The Japanese on both islets were well entrenched in bunkers and caves constructed on and in the two hills.
 Also, the two islets were mutually supportive since each was in machine gun range of the other.
 The U.S. mistakenly believed the islets were garrisoned by only 200 naval troops and construction workers.

 At 12:00 on 7 August, Gavutu was assaulted by the U.S. Marine 1st Parachute Battalion consisting of 397 men.
 The assault was scheduled for noon because there were not enough aircraft to provide air cover for the Guadalcanal, Tulagi, and Gavutu landings at the same time.
 The preceding naval bombardment had damaged the seaplane ramp, forcing the naval landing craft to land the Marines in a more exposed location on a nearby small beach and dock at 9°6′53″S 160°11′19″E. Japanese machine gun fire began inflicting heavy casualties, killing or wounding one in ten of the landing Marines as they scrambled inland in an attempt to get out of the crossfire coming from the two islets.

 Surviving Marines were able to deploy two M1919 Browning machine guns to provide suppressive fire on Gavutu's caves, allowing more Marines to push inland from the landing area.
 Seeking cover, the Marines became scattered and were quickly pinned down.
-Captain George Stallings—the battalion operations officer—directed Marines to begin suppressive fire with machine guns and mortars on the Japanese machine gun emplacements on Tanambogo.
+Captain George Stallings, the battalion operations officer, directed Marines to begin suppressive fire with machine guns and mortars on the Japanese machine gun emplacements on Tanambogo.
 Shortly thereafter, American dive bombers dropped several bombs on Tanambogo, diminishing some of the volume of fire from that location.